LoganRiddle/Inferno-Stress-Test/README.md

 1. To install you must first enable the repository using `yum copr enable loganriddlewc/inferno-stress-test`.

 2. Using the yum package manager, just install the application with `yum install inferno-stress-test`.

+#### Debian Based Systems Installtion:
+1. To install on Debian based systems, you must first clone the github repository using `git clone https://github.com/LoganRiddle/Inferno-Stress-Test`

+2. Using the `Install.sh` script, the executable will be install in the `/usr/bin/` directory.

+3. An uninstall script is provided which removes the executable from that location `Uninstall.sh`